JiarongGu/redux-sink/README.md

 )
 ```

-### Step 2: create sink
+### Step 2: create a sink

-redux state and effects managed by `sink` class, configured by decorators. to update the state, just simply assign the new state to it
+redux state and effects managed by`sink`class, configured by decorators. to update the state, just simply assign the new state to it

 ```javascript
 import { sink, state, effect } from 'redux-sink'